 The new high-tech facility exclusively produces 40,000 luxury hand-crafted crystal pieces using traditional artisan methods in addition to serving as a laboratory for innovation and modern design.
 Unfortunately, the ups and down of the business cycle have left much of Waterford Crystal production in other venues such as Germany and the Czech Republic.
 Still, here we would see a wonderful retail showcase and how each individual piece of crystal is created by highly skilled craftsmen using unique and traditional methods.

 Waiting for our guided tour to begain Mrs. T and I wandered about thru the combination history/retail showcase.
 I was looking for that something special to buy the Mrs. Ah there it was.
 A crystal harp.
 Just perfect to go with our imaginary grand piano.
-The price tag is....
+The price tag was....
 64,000 Euros.
-At about $1.40 America for a Euro....just a little out of our price range.
+At about $1.40 American for a Euro....just a little out of our price range.
 "Would you settle for a new table setting?"
 I asked the Queen.
 "You think we can afford one these teacups?," was the instant reply.